 Natural Remedies for Lyme Disease

-Lyme disease is the most common tick-borne bacterial infection that is caused bacteria Borrelia burgdorferi.
-Sometimes Lyme disease is also known as Lyme borreliosis.
+Borrelia burgdorferi causes Lyme disease, which is the most common tick-borne bacterial infection.
+Sometimes, Lyme disease is also known as Lyme borreliosis.

-After the infected tick has been in place for about 36 to 48 hours the bacteria pass through the skin and spreads throughout the body, through the bloodstream affecting various parts of the body.
+After the infected tick has been attached to the skin for about 36-48 hours, the bacteria pass through the skin and spread throughout the body via the blood, affecting various parts of the body.

-Anyone person who lives and spends more time outdoors in areas where the disease-carrying ticks are prevalent have an increased likelihood of getting Lyme disease.
+Anyone who lives and spends more time outdoors in areas where disease-carrying ticks are prevalent has an increased likelihood of getting Lyme disease.

-The signs and symptoms of Lyme disease usually appear within three to 30 days after being bitten by an infected tick.
-Most often the characteristic symptom of Lyme disease is the appearance of erythema migrans, which is a rash shaped like a bull’s-eye.
+The signs and symptoms of Lyme disease usually appear within 3-30 days after being bitten by an infected tick.
+Most often, the characteristic symptom of Lyme disease is the appearance of erythema migrans, which is a rash shaped like a bull’s eye.

 Other common symptoms of Lyme disease include: